George Barclay (RAF officer): Early life

-Barclay was born in Upper Norwood, in South London, England, on 7 December 1919; his father Gilbert was an Anglican rector, and his mother Dorothy was the daughter of missionary Charles Studd.
+Richard George Arthur Barclay was born in Upper Norwood, in South London, England, on 7 December 1919; his father Gilbert was an Anglican rector, and his mother Dorothy was the daughter of missionary Charles Studd.
 His family home for most of his childhood was in the rectory at Great Holland, on the Essex coast.
 He attended Stowe School and then proceeded to Trinity College, Cambridge, to study economics and law.
 He joined the University Air Squadron in 1938 and enlisted in the Royal Air Force Volunteer Reserve the following year.

 Second World War

 Called up for service with the Royal Air Force (RAF) on the outbreak of war, Barclay entered No. 3 Initial Training Wing at Hastings before commencing flight training at Cranwell in early January 1940.
 Once this phase of training was completed five months later he went to No. 1 School of Army Co-operation at Old Sarum.
 Shortly afterwards he volunteered for Fighter Command and, after completing a course on Hawker Hurricane fighters at No. 5 Operational Training Unit at Aston Down, he was posted to No. 249 Squadron in July.
 Based at Leconfield, the squadron had only just become operational with Hurricanes and the following month it moved south to Boscombe Down.